As you transition away from

 STATUS.
 Despite the scary-sounding name, a

-corrective action.
-When two transactions start modifying multiple
+require any corrective action.
+When two transactions start

-can proceed.
-MySQL immediately detects this condition and cancels
+is enabled (the default), MySQL immediately detects this condition

 “smaller” transaction, allowing the other to proceed.

-Your applications do need error-handling logic to restart a transaction that is forcibly cancelled like this.
-When you re-issue the same SQL statements as before, the original timing issue no longer applies: either the other transaction has already finished and yours can proceed, or the other transaction is still in progress and your transaction waits until it finishes.
+Either way, your applications need error-handling logic to restart a transaction that is forcibly cancelled due to a deadlock.
+When you re-issue the same SQL statements as before, the original timing issue no longer applies.
+Either the other transaction has already finished and yours can proceed, or the other transaction is still in progress and your transaction waits until it finishes.

 If deadlock warnings occur constantly, you might review the